STT-NG/STT-Utility/README.md

 ## Usage

-With CMake: Simply clone the repository and call `addsubdirectory(path/to/repo)` to have access to the header files in your project.
+With CMake: Simply clone the repository and add a call to `add_subdirectory(path/to/repo)` to have access to the header files in your project.

+Without CMake: add the header files directly to your include directory.
+Or your sources if you're so inclined.

 ## Extending The Library